jdart/ElasticSearchProcessWire/README.md

 ### Configuration

-Configuring ElasticSearch can be very simple, if running ElasticSearch on a single server you really only need the below configurations (/etc/elasticsearch/elasticsearch.yml):
+Configuring ElasticSearch can be very simple, if running ElasticSearch on a single server you really only need the below configuration in `/etc/elasticsearch/elasticsearch.yml`:

     index.number_of_shards: 1
     index.number_of_replicas: 0
     discovery.zen.ping.multicast.enabled: false
     discovery.zen.ping.unicast.hosts: []